matiasvillaverde/blog/src/data/blog/uper-how-to-orchestrate-an-army-of-software-engineers.md

 Now that we understand the issue and how it affects the codebase, we are going to plan how to implement it.
 Specifically, it is **VERY important to implement it using TDD**.
 Every change must **run ALL the tests**, and the **linting**.
 Moreover, we must have the linter in the most strict way.
 Tell the Agents to think in **design patterns** of the Gang of Four or Unix like design patterns.

 ## Step 3: Implementation

+> The goal is to execute the plan step-by-step using TDD

 ### 3.1 Execute the plan